-Table 2-1 identifies the space allocation for small to mega-24 facilities.
-Table 2-2 lists core areas for the fitness center and the HAWC (exception: the HAWC is not a core space on Reserve installations).
+Table 2-1 identifies the See the space allocation calculator worksheet for small to mega-24 facilities.
+Table 2-2 listsUFC 4-740-02 identifies core areas for the fitness center and the HAWC (exception: the HAWC is not a core space on Reserve installations).
 All core spaces must be included before optional enhanced spaces may be added to the project.
 The total core space area must be within the authorized scope amount.
 When included, enhanced spaces may exceed the authorized scope amount.
 Provide justification for all enhanced spaces in the programming documents whether the program exceeds the authorized scope amount or not.

 A Fitness Center Space Calculator (separate file) is an interactive tool, which allows the installation to determine the size of each functional space based on local requirements.
 Planning factors are included for each functional space that identifies the units by which each space increases.
-Installation Services and Civil Engineering counterparts should complete the worksheet together to help determine how the spaces will be allocated throughout the installation fitness facilities.
+Installation Services-Force Support Squadron and Civil Engineering counterparts should complete the worksheet together to help determine how the spaces will be allocated throughout the installation fitness facilities.
 All space requirements are shown as net area.
 Use a net-to-gross factor of 1.35 to estimate the gross area of the facility.
 The additional thirty-five percent includes space requirements for interior circulation between functional spaces, mechanical rooms, and exterior walls.